ArtsNova Digital Art Gallery Logo

 According to Jim, "the availability of raw imaging data from various planetary and astronomical missions means that anyone with a computer, an internet connection, and the appropriate software can create their own planetary and astronomical art work."

 The class consists of two separate sessions each lasting at least two hours.
 The first session, held Saturday January 26, will cover the basics of image processing and working with planetary images.
-The second session, held February 2, will be devoted to working with astronomical images.
+Astronomical and planetary image formats addressed will be the FITS (Flexible Image Transport System) and PDS (Planetary Data System) file formats.